haidarrahman30/haidarrahman30/README.md

 I'm **Haidar Rahman**

-I am still learning and understanding about the world of web development and slowly learning about android development.
+I am still learning and understanding about the world of web development and slowly learning about web development, android development and machine learning.

-I've worked on several projects that I built and developed :
-<li> <a href="http://thehafiz.my.id/"> TheHafiz Application </a> with repository <a href="https://github.com/haidarrahman30/HafizDev_TheHafiz-App/">At here</a></li>
-<li> <a href="https://gemart.my.id/"> Gemart Application </a> </li>

 If you are interested in getting to know me, please follow me on [Linkedin](https://www.linkedin.com/in/haidarrahman30/).